Jane Oriel casts a critical eye over Mr and Mrs Clark’s Smash It Up at Chapter Arts Centre in Cardiff.

-The expectation was that this would show be edgy, controversial and bloody angry; and I too was bloody angry about the core subject matter – the destruction of the Chartist mural in Newport and the related debate about ownership of public and private art – so it was reasonable to think this audience and performers would accord.
+The expectation was that this would show be edgy, controversial and bloody angry; and I too was bloody angry about the core subject matter – the destruction of the Chartist mural in Newport and the related debate about ownership of public and private art – so it was reasonable to think the audience and performers would accord.

 Once invited into the theatre space, we entered a kind of museum where the exhibits were a collection of artistic expressions, numerically laid out on a series of tables, all having been made from intellectual detritus of some sorts; books, religious iconography or even LPs, showing the eternal loop of making, destroying and making again, which has been true of nation and individual throughout time.
 Once the show started, the three performers went through a lot of militaristic health and fitness moves, shouting, very angry faces and a painfully loud and fast moving, cut ‘n’ paste montage video.
 All’s fine so far.
-It is tense and brain-invading; the audience obediently jump aboard the agitprop, agro nihilism.
+It is tense and brain-invading; the audience obediently jump aboard the agitprop, agro-nihilism.

 But then, just when one might expect the philosophies and direction to start to coalesce, a member of the audience is invited to join two of the performers, to be dressed like them in a carpenter’s apron, protective gloves and goggles and given a hammer with which to destroy in turn three objects that had previously been explained to be carrying highly significant emotional weight for each of the three performers.
 This is where Mr and Mrs Clark miss a wide open goal.
 When the audience member did exactly as bidden (as the chosen one probably does on every night of the run), be it setting about sawing a teddy bear in half, wrecking a treasured 30 year old cassette tape, or smashing up a childhood drawing, no wider questions are asked.
 What about those directly or indirectly involved in destroying the Chartist mural?
 Were they just doing as they were told as well?
 What if tonight’s young guest had refused to do this, respecting instead the intrinsic value of these personal objects that she had no right to break other than her being told to do so?
 She, of course was an innocent, a patsy to the purpose, but no points were raised when everyone knows the Stanford prison experiment and its disturbing ramifications about permission.